-- be accessible and receptive; - listen carefully and uncritically at the child's pace; - take what is said seriously; - reassure the child that they are right to tell; - tell the child that you must pass this information on; - make a careful record of what was said. - Discuss your concerns urgently with the DSL or Deputy DSL. - Complete the Pupil Record of Concern Form.
-We have a unique form for Safeguarding concerns which is kept in the staff room on the Safeguarding Board and in the duty boarding office.
-Attach any written notes or records of discussions to the form.
-If no form is available staff should write down as much as they can as soon as possible after the concern has surfaced this can be transferred to the
+- be accessible and receptive; - listen carefully and uncritically at the child's pace; - take what is said seriously; - reassure the child that they are right to tell; - tell the child that you must pass this information on; - make a careful record of what was said. - Discuss your concerns urgently with the DSL or Deputy DSL. - Log the concern on ISAMs Wellbeing manager (Brookes), for Cherry Trees complete a nagging doubt or Cause for concern form, available in all rooms and in the Cherry Trees office.
+It is important to make a note as soon as possible following a disclose if a corm or a computer is not available. - Log the concern via iSAMS 'Well being' - Staff are advised not to use email to write down or report abuse or concerns.
+If for any reason an email is considered appropriate to communicate to another party, the child's full name or other features that would identify him/her should not be included.

-- appropriate form once available.
-The Safeguarding Concern form is signed and dated and kept in a separate confidential file under the direction of the Principal. - Staff are advised not to use email to write down or report abuse or concerns.
-If for any reason an email is considered appropriate to communicate to another party, the child's full name or other features that would identify him/her should not be included. - The Principal reviews the forms regularly, takes action as appropriate and all records are kept confidential, and reviewed regularly so that concerning patterns of behaviour can be spotted. - It is essential that all concerns, discussions and decisions and the reason for those decisions are recorded in writing.
+- The Principal views the Wellbeing Manager daily, Cherry Trees DSL monitors forms as soon as they are completed and both will take action as appropriate and all records are kept confidential, and reviewed regularly so that concerning patterns of behaviour can be spotted. - It is essential that all concerns, discussions and decisions and the reason for those decisions are recorded in writing/on the Wellbeing Manager.